MinnPost/minnpost-high-school-remedial-analysis/README.md

 1. Install NodeJS packages: `npm install`
 1. Install Bower components: `bower install`

 ### Data processing

 The `Makefile` runs tasks such as downloading sources and converting data.
+Do note that some data was manually downloaded and minor formatting was manually done on it.

 1. Run: `make all`